kselvarajbe/STel/README.md

 Via Command prompt (used to view cucumber report)- Navigate to project folder → Run the command 'mvn clean verify'

-**Note**: testcase will fail purposely to view cucumber report with screenshot.

 **To view Report**

 Navigated to target > cucumber-html-reports > overview-fetures.html

-Open ‘overview-fetures.html’ file with browser.
+Open ‘overview-fetures.html’ file with browser. screenshot added for test cases.